MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

   az ad app create --display-name myName --native-app --required-resource-accesses @manifest.json
   ```

-If you are working in the PowerShell scripting language, see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md).
+If you are working in the PowerShell scripting language, see [Considerations for running the Azure CLI in a PowerShell scripting language - JSON strings](./use-azure-cli-successfully-powershell.md#pass-parameters-containing-json).

 ## Empty strings